o19s/match-query-parser/README.md

 # Match Query Parser

 Tightly control how Solr query parsing and execution by parsing the user's full query using a query analyzer. (happens to also be a fix for multiterm synonyms).
+Read more in [this blog post](http://opensourceconnections.com/blog/2017/01/23/our-solution-to-solr-multiterm-synonyms/).

 as an edismax boost: